Ez3D-Rocketry/Ez3D-Rocketry/README.md

-Want to get started in #d printing models rockets?
+Want to get started in 3d printing models rockets?
 Ez3D Rocketry hosts a variety of 3D rocket files to get you started.
 Ez3D rocketry developed a family of launch vechiles with correstoinding .stl, FreeCAD, OpenRocket, and RockSIM files.

 Since 3D printing a tall thin structures can be a challenging, Ez3D designs primarly used printed fin cans and nose cones